-By these standards, the FDA seeks to ensure that the active ingredients in generic drugs are exactly the same as in their name-brand counterparts, but that’s where the uniformity may end.
+By these standards, the FDA seeks to ensure that the active ingredients in generic ADHD medications are exactly the same as in their name-brand counterparts, but that’s where the uniformity may end.
 Compounds in generic drugs are allowed to include different binding chemicals, fillers, and colors.
-Generics made by different manufacturers can differ, as well, as Orologio discovered from his bright yellow methylphenidate pills.
+Generics made by different manufacturers can differ, as well, as a patient of mine named Dominic Orologio discovered when he received bright yellow methylphenidate pills.

 Concerned, Graedon hired an independent laboratory to test the two drugs.
 After a series of tests, the laboratory found that the active chemical in the generic form of Wellbutrin XL 300 was released at a different rate than in the name-brand medication.
 This variation is allowed according to the FDA, which states that a generic must provide “roughly” the same blood level of the active ingredient as the name-brand.
 Those blood levels can range between 80 to 125 percent of what the name-brand drug achieves.
 This could be the reason that people have different reactions when they switch from a name-brand drug to a generic, says Graedon.
 Differences in generic medications likely exist for all conditions and treatments.
 But, according to Graedon, it isn’t surprising that patients with behavioral, neurological, or mental health conditions will be more likely to notice that they act differently on a slightly different treatment.

-Side Effects of Generic ADHD Meds
+Side Effects of Generic ADHD Medications

-Some ADD/ADHD patients have reported increased side effects, such as upset stomach and headaches.
+Some patients with ADHD have reported increased side effects, such as upset stomach and headaches.
 For those who do not respond well to generic drugs, Boorady speculates the cause could be more than just the speed at which a generic drug dispenses its active ingredient.
 “The difference in patients has to do with the differences in the fillers,” he says.
 Some patients are more sensitive to the colorings, binders, or other chemicals that are used in the generic and not the name-brand drug.
 Graedon compares buying generic medications to choosing a cheaper form of toilet paper.
 “It’s all toilet paper,” he said.
 “They’re all white, they serve the same purpose, but they have different comfort levels.”

-Since many physicians now start an ADD/ADHD patient on a generic version of a stimulant, keep in mind that if the treatment seems ineffective, the name-brand version – or a different form of generic of the same drug – may work well.
+Since many physicians now start a patient on a generic version of a stimulant, keep in mind that if the treatment seems ineffective, the name-brand version – or a different form of generic of the same drug – may work well.
 Orologio knows now to double-check prescriptions before having them filled, making sure that the right generic medication is listed, and that the “dispense as written” box is checked.
 As Orologio learned, even when something is “prescribed as the same exact drug,” he says, “it can be different.”

-Dominic Orologio, 34, began treatment for ADD/ADHD symptoms six years ago.
+Dominic Orologio, 34, began treatment for ADHD symptoms six years ago.
 His doctor prescribed 30 milligrams of Adderall XR, an extended-release prescription medication.
 Orologio’s symptoms became more manageable.
 For the first time in his life, he was able to focus on work at the office.

 On his first day with this new medication, he noticed that, after 45 minutes, the generic seemed to stop working.
 Conditions hadn’t improved with the switch to the generic; they had worsened.
-Seeking consistent relief for his ADD/ADHD symptoms, Orologio talked with his doctor and was put on Ritalin.
+Seeking consistent relief for his ADD symptoms, Orologio talked with his doctor and was put on Ritalin.
 The first version of Ritalin that he tried was a common generic that worked well.
 When he finished that prescription, he had a new prescription filled for what he thought was the same form of generic Ritalin.
 He noticed that his white tablets had been replaced by bright yellow ones, so he checked the label on the bottle.
 Sure enough, the yellow pills were also methylphenidate — the active ingredient in Ritalin — so he took one as prescribed.
 “Within a day it was a horror story, a complete nightmare,” says Orologio.
 “It was like I drank 10 cups of coffee; I was jittery and anxious.”